Resources for your volunteer role

 - South West England - our local impact

 - Cornwall and the Isles of Scilly - our local impact

 - Devon - our local impact

 - Plymouth - our local impact

 - Swindon and Wiltshire - our local impact

 Visit the volunteer information portal for more support

-The information included in the local impact posters is for 2018/19.
-NSPCC data relates to 1 April 2018 – 31 March 2019.
+The information included in the local impact posters is for 2019/20.
+NSPCC data relates to 1 April 2019 – 31 March 2020.
 Official government data relates to the most recent time period published.
-Data about sex offences reported to the police comes from official Home Office data.
-All figures correct as of June 2019.
+Data about sex offences reported to the police comes from the following sources: official Home Office data for England and Wales, offical Police Scotland data for Scotland, official Police Service of Northern reland data for Northern Ireland.
+All figures correct as of June 2020.